 When a mathematical distinction between students cannot be made, the proportions stipulated above may be exceeded.
 Successful completion of the electives program is a prerequisite to eligibility for either of these honors.
 Fleet Seminar students compete for honors in similar fashion as resident students but are compared only within their fleet seminar cohort in making this determination.
-For Web-enabled and CDROM-based students, distinction and highest distinction are determined using as a reference the GPA from the most recent CDE Fleet Seminar Program June graduating cohort.
+For Web-enabled distinction and highest distinction are determined using as a reference the GPA from the most recent CDE Fleet Seminar Program June graduating cohort.
 Faculty members participating in college's academic programs will be eligible for academic honors.
 However, such faculty designation will not be calculated in the student percentages cited above so as not to deprive any full-time student of this opportunity.

-In the case in which students complete graduation requirements through a combination of Residence and Fleet Seminar Program, distinction determination will be based upon the program in which the student is enrolled at the time of completion.
+In the case in which students complete graduation requirements through a combination of Residence and Fleet Seminar Program, distinction determination will be based upon the program.